educostadev/Designing-Hexagonal-Architecture-with-Java-SpringBoot/README.md

  └─────────────────┘
 ```

-### Framework
+### Infrastructure
-The Framework hexagon is the place where we assemble all the adapters required to make the hexagonal system.
+The Infrastructure (or Framework) hexagon is the place where we assemble all the adapters required to make the hexagonal system.

 - `Input Adapters` The input adapter`s role is to deal with driving operation.
 Driving actors are the ones who send requests to the application.
 - `Output Adapters` The output adapter's role is to deal with driven operations.
 Driven actors representing the external components accessed by the application.